Corporate executives reap millions from Reddit stock frenzy

 Three BlackBerry executives last week cashed out nearly $1.7 million worth of the company's stock.
 One of the executives, BlackBerry Chief Financial Officer Steve Rai, sold all of his shares in the company, though he has unvested options that could turn into shares in the future.

 BlackBerry shares were trading at about $5.50 before it became the fodder of conversation on the Wallstreetbets message board.
 At that price, the three executives' shares would have been worth about $700,000.
-But the ensuing frenzy driven by Wallstreetbets added a total $1 million to the value of their shares.
+But the ensuing frenzy driven by Wallstreetbets added $1 million to the combined value of their shares.

 The Wallstreetbets insurgents could trigger an even bigger windfall for BlackBerry CEO John Chen.
 Under his compensation package for joining the software company in 2018, Chen could receive a one-time cash bonus of $90 million if BlackBerry's shares trade above $30 for 10 days in a row anytime before the end of 2026.